 Methods to develop reading skills as part of the teacher's regular classroom instruction.
 Problems related to teaching students the skills specifically needed to read subject areas.
 Spring.

-REED 620 Diagnosis and Correction of Reading Difficulties
+REED 620 Diagnosis and Correction of Reading Difficulties 3 cr.
 Investigation of causes of reading disabilities and treating them.
 Individual and group testing and remedial techniques.
 Spring.
 Prerequisite: REED 610.

-REED 625 New Literacies: Integrating 21st-Century Skills

-Research-based practices across print and digital literacy worlds into engaging learning communities in Pre-K - 12 Literacy Education.
+REED 625 New Literacies: Integrating 21st-Century Skills Research-based practices across print and digital literacy worlds into engaging learning communities in Pre-K - 12 Literacy Education.
 Fall.

-REED 695 Reading Clinic
+REED 695 Reading Clinic 3 cr.

 Combined class lecture and lab experience focusing on diagnosing and tutoring disabled readers.
 Students required to complete two 3-credit clinics, Part 1 in the fall semester, Part 2 in the spring semester.
 6 credit hours when clinic is offered in the summer.
 Repeatable for maximum of 6 credits.
 Prerequisite: REED 620.

-REED 700 Literacy Master's Research Paper/Project
+REED 700 Literacy Master's Research Paper/Project 3 cr.

 Individual investigation or project related to the area of concentration and professional education.
 Enroll in final credit(s) of Master's Research Paper or Project in the semester in which you expect the paper or project to be approved.
 Conduct action research in diverse school environments as a means of influencing literacy practices and instruction.
 Assume coaching role during practicum experiences to support teachers' professional development.
 Share field research findings through school and symposium presentations.
 Variable.
 Prerequisite: permission of instructor; recommended this be taken during final semester.

 SCCO 600 Core Counseling Skills

+3 cr.

 Introduces the broad field of counseling, and specifically, school-oriented counseling in grades K-12.
 Core elements include the nature of the helping relationship, introduction to basic counseling skills and exploring attitudes and beliefs involved in developing and maintaining the helping relationship and how these fundamental core elements apply to the school counselor.
 Lab experience included that focuses on the counseling relationship and its personal implications.
 Fall.
 Prerequisite: admission to the School Counseling program or permission of instructor.

-SCCO 601 Program Planning and Service Delivery
+SCCO 601 Program Planning and Service Delivery 3 cr.

 The development, organization and administration of the school counseling program, K-12.
 Included are the principles upon which the program is built, appropriate procedures for successful program implementation and professional counselor strategies and behaviors.
 Not open to students who have received credit for the former GUCO 601.
 Fall.
 Prerequisite: admission to the School Counseling program or permission of instructor.
+SCCO 606 Social and Cultural Diversity: Issues and Counseling 3 cr.